isantop/colpl/README.md

 profits, whether in an action of contract, negligence, or other tortious action, arising out of or in connection with the use of this license or software licensed under its terms.

+## Copyright

+All of the code, documentation, and work in this repository is considered a "Collective Work" under copyright law, and for the purposes of said copyright the person(s) listed as "owners" of this repository are considered to be its Author(s).
+Any contributions to this repository, if they are accepted, are considered to be covered under the terms of the COLPL0 + CC-BY-SA 4.0.